Walgreens The Thread

 Do people take aspirin for blood clots?

 No, aspirin is not a treatment for blood clots.
 But for years, low-dose (81 mg) daily aspirin was recommended as a way to prevent the tiny blood clots that can cause heart attacks and strokes.
-The U.S. Preventive Services Task Force first recommended in 2002 that adults at risk for cardiovascular disease consider taking daily aspirin, and it recently reiterated that recommendation in 2016.
+The U.S. Preventive Services Task Force first recommended in 2002 that adults at risk for cardiovascular disease consider taking daily aspirin, and it reiterated that recommendation in 2016.

 Do people take aspirin for chest pain?